Port of Chicago: Governance

-The Illinois International Port District Act creates a nine member board.
+The Illinois International Port District Act creates a nine-member board.
 Four members are appointed by the Governor of Illinois with the advice and consent of the Illinois Senate and five members are appointed by the Mayor of Chicago with the advice and consent of the Chicago City Council.
 The Illinois International Port District is the only port district in Illinois that may not levy taxes.
-By statute, the Executive Director of the IIPD is a member of the Task Force on the Conservation and Quality of the Great Lakes.
+By statute, the executive director of the IIPD is a member of the Task Force on the Conservation and Quality of the Great Lakes.

 Reform efforts and proposals

 In 2008, the Chicago Civic Federation proposed the dissolution of the Illinois International Port District.
 Under their plan, port operations and related lands would transfer to the City of Chicago; transfer of open land to the Forest Preserve District of Cook County; and transfer Harborside International Golf Center to the control of the Chicago Park District.

-In July 2013, Chicago Mayor Rahm Emanuel and Governor of Illinois Illinois Governor Pat Quinn proposed a privatized revitalization of the Port Facilities and District area.
+In July 2013, Chicago Mayor Rahm Emanuel and Governor of Illinois Pat Quinn proposed a privatized revitalization of the Port Facilities and District area.
 Attempting to strike a deal with Private family-owned International Investment and Management company Broe Group.
 Negotiation for this revitalization ended on the negotiation table without definitive statement.

-During the 100th Illinois General Assembly, Elaine Nekritz filed House Bill 2502 which, if signed into law, would have replaced the district’s current governing board with the Chicago City Council.
+During the 100th Illinois General Assembly, Elaine Nekritz filed House Bill 2502 which, if signed into law, would have replaced the district's current governing board with the Chicago City Council.
 The bill was referred to the Rules Committee and died at the end of the legislative session.

-As of 2019, Chicago Metropolitan Agency for Planning (CMAP) is studying the District, Its facilities, and the surrounding area to provide a economic solution for the Port to operate out of the negative.
+As of 2019, Chicago Metropolitan Agency for Planning (CMAP) is studying the District, Its facilities, and the surrounding area to provide an economic solution for the Port to operate out of the negative.